 What Should You Do In Case Your Dog or Cat Was Poisoned?

 Do Not induce vomiting.
-Making them vomit more doesn’t always mean that they can spit the poison out.
+Making them vomit more doesn’t always mean they can spit the poison out.
 Sometimes it can even make the situation worse.
-Remember, if this accident happens, it is always best to bring your pet immediately to the nearest vet.
-Make sure to collect any leftovers of what your dog or cat ate that caused its sickness so that the vet would know.
+Remember, bringing your pet immediately to the nearest vet is always best if this accident happens.
+Make sure to collect any leftovers of what your dog or cat ate that caused its sickness so the vet would know.

 For any emergency, you can also call the Animal Poison Control Center or APCC.
 They have a 24-hour emergency hotline number- 1-888-426-4435.